-- Development in this precinct must relate sympathetically to surrounding neighbours and not overwhelm important individual heritage items. - All development should be high quality, formal in character and use materials which harmonise with neighbouring sites. - The vacant allotment on the corner of Zadoc and Molesworth Streets (Lot 1 DP 617760) requires careful design for future development.
-Any building should address both street frontages on the corner and car parking should be sited at the rear.
-(The use of this site as an open car park is not in keeping with the character of this precinct and should be avoided.) - Owners of buildings in this precinct need to consider long term maintenance plans and management of key heritage items. - Any advertising in this precinct should be restrained in colours, size and style in keeping with the formal legal and religious character of the precinct.
+- Development in this precinct must relate sympathetically to surrounding neighbours and not overwhelm important individual heritage items. - All development should be high quality, formal in character and use materials which harmonise with neighbouring sites. - Owners of buildings in this precinct need to consider long term maintenance plans and management of key heritage items. - Any advertising in this precinct should be restrained in colours, size and style consistent with the formal legal and religious character of the precinct.